Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 When it comes to personality, it’s hard to tell what you’ll get.
 Shorkies can be very versatile in their traits, but many males exhibit small dog syndrome more often.

 If you want a fun-loving Velcro dog that will follow you wherever you go, the Shorkie will be a perfect pick.
 Despite their inclination to bark, they can make very good apartment companions—and they fit in with virtually any lifestyle.

 If you’re really interested in one of these cuties, you can always adopt one from a local rescue shelter.
 If you plan to buy a pup, make sure the breeder is reputable to avoid bad breeding situations.

 Featured Image Credit: Sue Thatcher, Shutterstock

-- Where does the Shorkie Tzu come from?
+- What’s the Price of Shorkie Tzu Puppies?

-- What does the Shorkie Tzu
+- Temperament & Intelligence of the Shorkie Tzu

 - Things to Know When Owning a Shorkie Tzu: